If You Want To Actually Get Hired, These Are 11 'Weaknesses' Bosses Usually Like To Hear During Job Interviews

 Advertisement

-9. Trouble establishing work-life balance
+9. You struggle to maintain work-life balance

-coworkers talking insta_photos | Shutterstock
+coworkers talking about work-life balance insta_photos | Shutterstock

-Work-life balance is a major topic of discussion at most workplaces, yet actually accessing that balance can be hard, especially for high achieving employees.
+Work-life balance is a major topic of discussion at most workplaces, yet actually accessing that balance can be hard, especially for high-achieving employees.
 While being a dedicated worker is definitely a strength, pushing yourself past your limits can be detrimental to your mental health and overall productivity on the job.

 If it's a struggle for you to establish a solid work-life balance, let your potential boss know in the interview.
 Make sure to explain your techniques for avoiding prolonged burnout.
 It's important to be able to turn your brain off after you've clocked out for the evening, as letting yourself rest is a key part of keeping up on the job.